olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_0__Setup/README.md

 In order to work with the Atmegas you will have to be comfortable working in terminal.
 You might also want to consider learning Vim, an incredibly powerful text editor that has a steep learning curve.
 Learning these tools well will not only make you a faster and more productive team member, but will help you in life as well.

 ###Learn some C
 You can work with ATmegas without learning C, but if you want to write any code for them at all, you're going to need it.
-Use the K&R C Programming book; have your computer nearby and prepare to spend a while with it.
+Use the Kernighan & Ritchie C Programming book; have your computer nearby and prepare to spend a while with it.
 It's a really good book that you should at least complete the first few chapters of.